usnistgov/git-novice-MSE/_episodes/05-history.md

 >
 > ~~~
 > $ cd planets
-> $ echo "Venus is beautiful and full of love" > venus.txt
+> $ echo "Venus has a relatively smooth surface, but the atmosphere is very thick." > venus.txt
 > $ git add venus.txt
-> $ echo "Venus is too hot to be suitable as a base" >> venus.txt
+> $ echo "Surface temperatures are also extremely high." >> venus.txt
-> $ git commit -m "Comment on Venus as an unsuitable base"
+> $ git commit -m "Comment on Venus conditions"
 > $ git checkout HEAD venus.txt
 > $ cat venus.txt #this will print the contents of venus.txt to the screen
 > ~~~
 > {: .language-bash}
 >
 > 1. ~~~
->    Venus is too hot to be suitable as a base
+>    Surface temperatures are also extremely high.
 >    ~~~
 >    {: .output}
 > 2. ~~~
->    Venus is beautiful and full of love
+>    Venus has a relatively smooth surface, but the atmosphere is very thick.
 >    ~~~
 >    {: .output}
 > 3. ~~~
->    Venus is beautiful and full of love
+>    Venus has a relatively smooth surface, but the atmosphere is very thick.
->    Venus is too hot to be suitable as a base
+>    Surface temperatures are also extremely high.
 >    ~~~
 >    {: .output}
 > 4. ~~~